MonashMath/SCI1022/programming_languages.md

 ### 1.2.4. `Mathematica`
 <a id="markdown-mathematica" name="mathematica"></a>

-`Wolfram Mathematica` is a proprietary program which is particularly well-suited for symbolic computations.
+[`Wolfram Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica) is a proprietary program which is particularly well-suited for symbolic computations.
 It is an untyped language.
-It can be of interest for undergraduate students in mathematics and physics that require to make intensive use of symbolic computation. [`Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica).
+It can be of interest for undergraduate students in mathematics and physics which require to make intensive use of symbolic computation. .
 Monash has a `Mathematica` site-license that allows Monash students to install it on their personal computers.